Firefluid/MagNotefy/doc/developer/GitHub.md

 ## Flutter App

-MagNotes is a Flutter App, meaning that it has all the usual Flutter folders and files, meaning all dart code is stored under the `lib` folder.
+MagNotefy is a Flutter App, meaning that it has all the usual Flutter folders and files, meaning all dart code is stored under the `lib` folder.

 The code in this project is split into two parts: UI and handling data